ccocuzza/controlCartography/README.md

 **Directory:** restTaskFC_Comparisons/

+- Contains MATLAB functions for computing resting-state FC and task-state FC with Pearson's Correlation Coefficient
 - Contains demo code for assessing rest-to-task changes in FC; e.g., descriptive analyses of changes to FC architecture between resting state and task-evoked state(s); as opposed to mechanistic and/or functional analyses (see below)

 **Directory:** networkDiagnosticMetrics/